CHATTING TO JANE

 ”Why on earth are they calling it Titanic?” said David.

-Joel was a gaunt little man with thick brown hair in tight little curls.
+Joel was a gaunt little man – not conventionally good looking with thick brown hair in tight little curls.
 He wore glasses and had woeful teeth that grinned permanently.
+His ears were larger than he would have liked.
+His nose was overly prominent.
 He stalked over looking scarecrowish, hands thrust into his pockets.

 ”Hi fellas”, said Joel in a high pitched tone that was at once apologetic and truculent.